williamtroup/Observe.js/README.md

 </script>
 ```

-To see a list of all the available binding options you can use for "data-observe-watch-options", and "watch()", click [here](docs/binding/options/OPTIONS.md).
+To see a list of all the available binding options you can use for "data-observe-js", and "watch()", click [here](docs/binding/options/OPTIONS.md).

-To see a list of all the available custom triggers you can use for "data-observe-watch-options", and "watch()", click [here](docs/binding/options/CUSTOM_TRIGGERS.md).
+To see a list of all the available custom triggers you can use for "data-observe-js", and "watch()", click [here](docs/binding/options/CUSTOM_TRIGGERS.md).

 <br>